wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 All this can be found in the `PyPy repository on the stmgc-c4 branch <https://bitbucket.org/pypy/pypy/commits/branch/stmgc-c4>`_.
 Try it for yourself, but keep in mind that this is still experimental with a lot of things yet to come.
+Only Linux x64 is supported right now, but contributions are welcome.

-You can also download a prebuilt binary from here: https://bitbucket.org/pypy/pypy/downloads/pypy-oct13-stm.tar.bz2 (Linux x64 only for now, Ubuntu >= 12.04)
+You can download a prebuilt binary from here: https://bitbucket.org/pypy/pypy/downloads/pypy-oct13-stm.tar.bz2 (Linux x64 Ubuntu >= 12.04).

 Summary
 -------